huizhilu/lc-fullscreen-chrome-extention/README.md

-# Create a Chrome extension to modify a website's HTML or CSS
+# Create a Chrome extension to fullscreen lc editor.